 Top: more trash.
-Yokeda Kai (top boss) is a lot of fun to heal through.
-There are two ways to do these, and your raid lead may have a preference.
-Some have the healer stand outside the group; I prefer to stand in the middle, right at the point where he splits into his adds.
+Yokeda Kai (top boss) is a lot of fun to heal on.
+There are two ways to do this, and your raid lead may have a preference.
+Some have the healer stand outside the group; I prefer to stand in the middle, right at the point where he splits into his adds; that way the adds don’t aggro on the furthest person away and fuck off to make out with me in the corner.
 Lay down a ritual & rune right there, springs three times from left to right.
 Here is a cheap-ass diagram of what I mean:

 Why springs left to right?
 Add 1 is typically given to the most experienced player because it’s more difficult to navigate the space their given.
 Add 4 is typically given to the least experienced, because they have the most room to run around like a chicken with their head cut off (so they’ll be ok for the 2 seconds before you get to them, theoretically).
 If the adds are on the move, gtfo.
 Remember to block the aoes, don’t dodge roll.
 If needed, regain resources when all the adds are down.
 Shield up when add phase comes; the longer the boss is up, the worse it’ll be.
 You may consider slotting Crushing Shock for this if your group is slow to interrupt (but shield up first).
 Don’t forget you may only have one or two horns up top; right at add split is the best time to pop it.